I recently received a question from a reader:

 The Reality of ‘Ghosts’

 There are lost spirits walking this planet.
-I’ve been clearing them from auras and properties for a few years now.
-You could call them astral entities, earthbound spirits, ghosts, whatever.
+I’ve been clearing them from auras and properties for several years now.
+You could call them earthbound spirits, ghosts, whatever.
 These spirits are lost because they don’t want to cross over to the other side for whatever reason – it could be a physical addiction (i.e. an alcoholic who can’t bear to be on a plane where there is no alcohol.)
 It could be unfinished business for the earthbound spirit, that is keeping him/her on the earth plane, or a strong attachment to a loved one (i.e. the spirit is waiting for a loved one so they can cross over together – that is a more unusual scenario in my experience.)
 They cross over eventually.

 So, that’s the reality of the situation.
 I feel it is a good thing to be able to educate your child about spirits before other people or Hollywood does: